Connect with others who understand.

 Encephalitis

-Viral encephalitis is an infection of the brain that causes inflammation.
-Like brain tumors, encephalitis can cause epilepsy.
-The frequency of seizures in cases of encephalitis ranges from 7 percent to 46 percent.
+Encephalitis is an inflammation of the brain that can be caused by infection.
+Like brain tumors, encephalitis can cause seizures and epilepsy.
+Seizures happen in 7 percent to 46 percent of people with encephalitis.

 Cerebrovascular Disease

 Cerebrovascular disease refers to a variety of conditions that disrupt blood flow or damage blood vessels within the brain.
-Problems with blood flow can lead to stroke.
-According to the Epilepsy Foundation, strokes are the most common cause of seizures for people older than 60.
+Problems with blood flow can lead to a stroke.
+According to the Epilepsy Foundation, strokes are the most common cause of seizures for people over 60.

 Comorbid Cognitive and Psychiatric Disorders

-Several psychiatric and cognitive disorders are related to epilepsy, including attention deficit hyperactivity disorder (ADHD), depression, anxiety, autism, and psychosis.
+Several psychiatric (mental health) and cognitive (problems with thinking or learning) disorders are related to epilepsy, including attention deficit hyperactivity disorder (ADHD), depression, anxiety, autism, and psychosis.

 Attention Deficit Hyperactivity Disorder

 ADHD is a disorder of attention and impulsiveness that affects children and adults.
 ADHD has been shown to occur at a higher rate in children with epilepsy than in the general population.
-Among children in the U.S., rates of ADHD are approximately 11 percent.
+Among all children, rates of ADHD are approximately 11.4 percent.
 Research has shown that the rate of ADHD in children with epilepsy, however, is between 27 percent and 40 percent, making ADHD one of the most common psychiatric comorbidities of childhood epilepsy.

 Depression

-Depression is a mood disorder related to feelings of sadness.
+Depression is a mood disorder related to feelings of sadness and low energy.
 Overall, people with epilepsy tend to have depression at higher rates than people without epilepsy.
-Changes in the brain chemical messengers (neurotransmitters) norepinephrine and serotonin may underlie features of both depression and epilepsy.
+Changes in the brain’s chemical messengers (neurotransmitters), norepinephrine and serotonin, may underlie features of both depression and epilepsy.

 Anxiety Disorder